digraphs/Digraphs/README.md

 ### Digraphs package for GAP

-#### Copyright (C) 2014-21 by Jan De Beule, Julius Jonušas, James D. Mitchell, Michael Torpey, Wilf A. Wilson et al.
+#### Copyright (C) 2014-21 by Jan De Beule, Julius Jonušas, James D. Mitchell, Wilf A. Wilson, Michael Young et al.
 ## Getting Digraphs

 To get the latest version of the package, download the archive file